Snowflake-Labs/sfquickstarts/site/sfguides/src/vhol_salesforce_tcrm/vhol_snowflake_salesforce_tcrm.md

 - Role - CRM\_ANALYST_ROLE
 - Warehouse - CRM_WH
 - Username - CRM_ANALYST
-- Account - <Your Snowflake account name - see note below)
+- Account - \<Your Snowflake account name - see note below\>
 - Database - CRM_DB

 **NOTE:** The Snowflake account name can be found by looking at the URL in your browser tab logged into the Snowflake UI.
 Copy the characters after the https:// and before snowflakecomputing.com i.e. **https://abcd123.us-east-1.snowflakecomputing.com** the account name will be **abcd123.us-east-1**

-In some case the region (us-east-1 or other region name) may not be present, in this case just copy the characters before snowflakecomputing.com i.e. **https://xyz1234.snowflakecomputing.com** the account name will be **xyz1234**
+In some cases the region (us-east-1 or other region name) may not be present, in this case just copy the characters before snowflakecomputing.com i.e. **https://xyz1234.snowflakecomputing.com** the account name will be **xyz1234**

 Click `Save & Test`.
 If the details are correct there will be a successful message.
 Click `Continue` and close the Connection Source window.